NBC logo: As a television network (1943–1975)

 In 1953, a stylized xylophone and mallet was introduced, symbolizing the NBC chimes, which were first heard on NBC radio in 1927 as a seven-tone sequence.
 The current tones – which were first adopted in 1929 as a simplified cue for identification of its radio affiliates because of issues with orchestrating the seven notes properly – are only three notes, G, E' and C' (contrary to popular belief, the selection of the three notes was not intended to represent the initials of the network's eventual owner, the General Electric Company, which was an early shareholder in RCA, which itself founded NBC by creating it as a subsidiary, whose full name was "National Broadcasting Company, Inc." prior to the 2004 merger with Universal).
-There is some indication that the xylophone logo was used at 5:32 p.m.
-Eastern Time on December 17, 1953, to announce the Federal Communications Commission's (FCC) approval of the new color standard, which would go into effect 30 days later.
-This logo debuted in December 1953, during the Tournament of Roses Parade.
+The xylophone logo debuted in December 1953, during the Tournament of Roses Parade.